evgueni-ovtchinnikov/raleigh/README.md

 For best performance, install MKL 10.3 or later.
 On Linux, the latest MKL can be installed by `pip install --user mkl`.
 On Windows, one can alternatively install numpy+mkl.
 On Linux, the folder containing libmkl\_rt.so must be listed in LD\_LIBRARY\_PATH.
 On Windows, the one containing mkl\_rt.dll must be listed in PATH.
 Large sparse problems can only be solved if MKL is available, PCA and other dense problems can be tackled without it.

 To use GPU (which must be CUDA-enabled), NVIDIA GPU Computing Toolkit needs to be installed.
 On Linux, the folder containing libcudart.so must be listed in LD\_LIBRARY\_PATH.
+At present, GPU can only be used for dense (SVD-related) problems.

 ### Package structure